johnny353535/yoi/docs/_pages/utilities/grid.md

 ### Responsive Flexbox

-You can add [breakpoint-prefixes]() to all utilities listetd above to control their behaviour according to the current breakpoint:
+You can add [breakpoint-prefixes]() to all utilities listetd above to control their behavior according to the current breakpoint:

 | `.only-s:flx-[*]` | `.flx-[*]` only at breakpoint `s`       |
 | `.m:flx-[*]`      | `.flx-[*]` at breakpoint `m` and larger |